The Best Places to Enjoy Maryland’s Nightlife

 Watch the Game

 A good sports bar has plenty of TVs, cold beer flowing from the taps and a lively crowd to cheer on your team.
 In the Capitol Region, that place is TAP Sports Bar which features 70 flat-screens and a full line-up of seasonal and local brews.
 If you’re in Baltimore to see a game at Oriole Park at Camden Yards or M&T Bank Stadium, don’t miss Power Plant Live, an open-air entertainment destination.
-Or, take a swing at the action yourself at Top Golf in National Harbor, which is great for getting a group together, no mulligans.
+Or, take a swing at the action yourself at Top Golf in National Harbor or at the Baltimore location, which is great for getting a group together, no mulligans.

 Views on Views